Kitware/iMSTK/Documentation/userguide/administration.rst

 .. todo::

-   Explain how SimMedTK searches for simulation inputs.
+   Explain how iMSTK searches for simulation inputs.

-The default locations that SimMedTK searches for these worker files varies by operating system:
+The default locations that iMSTK searches for these worker files varies by operating system:

 Linux
-    SimMedTK searches the current working directory of the process, followed by the :file:`var/simmedtk` subdirectory
+    iMSTK searches the current working directory of the process, followed by the :file:`var/imstk` subdirectory
     of the toplevel installation directory.
-    For example, if SimMedTK is installed into :file:`/usr` then it will search :file:`/usr/var/simmedtk`.
+    For example, if iMSTK is installed into :file:`/usr` then it will search :file:`/usr/var/imstk`.

-    If the :cxx:`SimMedTK_CONFIG_DIR` environment variable is set to a valid path, then it is searched as well.
+    If the :cxx:`iMSTK_CONFIG_DIR` environment variable is set to a valid path, then it is searched as well.

 Mac OS X
-    SimMedTK searches the current working directory of the process, followed by the :file:`var/simmedtk` subdirectory
+    iMSTK searches the current working directory of the process, followed by the :file:`var/imstk` subdirectory
-    of the toplevel installation directory if SimMedTK is not part of a bundle.
+    of the toplevel installation directory if iMSTK is not part of a bundle.
-    For example, if SimMedTK is installed into :file:`/usr` then it will search :file:`/usr/var/simmedtk/workers`.
+    For example, if iMSTK is installed into :file:`/usr` then it will search :file:`/usr/var/imstk/workers`.

-    If an application built with SimMedTK is part of a bundle (such as an app), then SimMedTK will search the :file:`Contents/Resources` directory of the bundle.
+    If an application built with iMSTK is part of a bundle (such as an app), then iMSTK will search the :file:`Contents/Resources` directory of the bundle.

-    If the :cxx:`SimMedTK_CONFIG_DIR` environment variable is set to a valid path, then it is searched as well.
+    If the :cxx:`iMSTK_CONFIG_DIR` environment variable is set to a valid path, then it is searched as well.

 Windows
-    SimMedTK searches the current working directory of the process followed by the directory containing the process executable (when provided to SimMedTK by the application).
+    iMSTK searches the current working directory of the process followed by the directory containing the process executable (when provided to iMSTK by the application).

-    If the :cxx:`SimMedTK_CONFIG_DIR` environment variable is set to a valid path, then it is searched as well.
+    If the :cxx:`iMSTK_CONFIG_DIR` environment variable is set to a valid path, then it is searched as well.

 Creating simulation scenes